 S.R.- Well, existing.
 Take Marcus from Domechild.
 He wasn’t in the outline, was created for a one scene bit, refused to go away, survived about 5 attempts to kill him and in a lot of ways, hijacked Domechild.
 And he seems to be the favourite character from the book of so many readers.
-I guess he’s doing something right, even if it means I an always on edge when he’s in a scene because nine times out of 10- no 10 times out of 10, bye bye outline and plans.
+I guess he’s doing something right, even if it means I an always on edge when he’s in a scene because 9 times out of 10- no 10 times out of 10, bye bye outline and plans.
 He’s an incredibly fun character to write, and I’ve grown attached to him, but there was a time I was tearing my hair out and screaming “why won’t you die??” at the page.
-I guess we’ve come a long way and learned to live with each other now.
+I guess we’ve come a long way and learnt to live with each other now.
 Maybe.

 D.R.- Breakfast, brunch, or lunch?

 S.R.- Dinner, actually, A large part of my process is carrot and stick, and food is usually my go to reward for meeting word count.
 I usually grab a quick bite when I get up and then don’t eat till I finish wording for the day.
 Coffee is my friend.

 D.R.- How do you get ideas for stories?